Wail13/SyncPy/Installation.md

 ![Anaconda](/img/2.png)

 Congrats now you have installed SyncPy in your environement.
-Next step, go to examples section and explore :)
+Next step, go to examples -> download examples -> run these examples on your jupyter notebook !